bbauska/HTML5-webdev/html-basics.md

 <h2>Q. Explain about HTML Canvas?</h2>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->

-<b>canvas** is an HTML element which can be used to draw graphics via JavaScript.
+<b>canvas</b> is an HTML element which can be used to draw graphics via JavaScript.
 This can, for instance, be used to draw graphs, combine photos, or create animations.

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h4>1.
 Colors, Styles, and Shadows:</h4>